 - Nicaraguan visa: no cost for US Citizens

-- Incidentals: $150 (estimated depending on personal spending habits)
+- Some meals and incidentals: $150 (estimated depending on personal spending habits)

 - UHC (emergency evacuation insurance): Free for Cornell students

-Students will be required to pay for all personal-related spending (souvenirs, etc.), passport costs, immunizations, and health insurance coverage while in Nicaragua (most health insurance policies already cover international healthcare costs).
+Students will be required to pay for all personal-related spending (some meals, souvenirs, etc.), passport costs, immunizations, and health insurance coverage while in Nicaragua (most health insurance policies already cover international healthcare costs).

 Please do not let cost prevent you from applying!

 NICARAGUA IS AN EMERGING ECONOMY AND COUNTRY; IT IS CULTURALLY DIFFERENT IN BEHAVIOR, FOOD AND ATTIRE THAN THE UNITED STATES.
 TO BE SUCCESSFUL, YOU MUST ACCEPT AND RESPECT DIFFERENCES!

 THIS OPPORTUNITY IS NOT A FIT FOR EVERYONE.